#WEUNITUS

 The student’s knowledge will be assessed through two methods:

-1) Written exam: multiple-choice questions covering the theoretical part and fundamental concepts of R. There will be a total of 10 questions:
+1) Written exam: multiple-choice questions covering the theoretical part and fundamental concepts of R. There will be a total of 10 questions.
+Each correct answer is worth 1 point, while incorrect or unanswered questions receive 0 points.

 2) Practical project: the student must submit a project that includes both descriptive and inferential analysis of a dataset.
 This project should be presented in a brief report, showcasing and commenting on the results obtained and the R functions used.
 The practical project will be evaluated according to the following criteria, each graded from 1 to 5: